ssenmosip/mosip-temp-documentation/Test-Rig-Design.md

 ### System Level or E2E Automation Suite (Test Rig) [**[↑]**](#table-of-content)

-End to end system level Test Rig covers the functionality across the modules starting with Pre-Reg and ending in Reg Proc or IDA.
+End to end system level Test Rig covers the functionality across the modules starting with Pre-Registration and ending in Registration Processor or IDA.

 The below diagram depicts the overall design of the end to end suite.